Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 Recalling that $a = \frac{1}{2}(\beta' - 1) > 0$ and using Lemma \ref{lm:concentration-lower-bound-super} with $\ell = \beta's$, $\delta = \frac{\beta' - 1 - a}{\beta'}$ we obtain that the right-hand side above is almost surely bounded by

 for some $c > 0$.
 This proves \eqref{eq:good_potential_eq1}.

-Now we pass to the proof of \eqref{eq:good_potential_eq2}.
+Let us now prove \eqref{eq:good_potential_eq2}.
 Denoting the event there by $\mathcal{E}$ and noticing that once the CRW closes into a cycle the potential stays constant, we estimate

 By Corollary \ref{cor:isoperimetry-conditional} the second term is with probability at least $1 - \wsp$ bounded by $ C e^{-c \log^2 n}$ and thus negligible.
-On the other hand by Lemma \ref{le:counting-process-half-line} the first term is bounded from below by some $q>0$ (note that thanks to \eqref{eq:estimate-on-intensity-mu} $\mu_t$ is bounded away from one for $n$ large enough and $t \in [\eta,\tau]$; observe also that Lemma \ref{le:counting-process-half-line} does not require any of the involved stopping times to dominate the other one).
+As for the first term, note that thanks to \eqref{eq:estimate-on-intensity-mu} the intensity $\mu_t$ is bounded away from $1$ for $n$ large enough and $t \in [\eta,\tau]$, so Lemma \ref{le:counting-process-half-line} guarantees that the increase of the associated counting process, i.e., $|\Zz_{\eta+u}|$, is always at least $u-1$, with probability bounded from below by some $q > 0$ (observe also that Lemma \ref{le:counting-process-half-line} does not require any of the involved stopping times to dominate the other one).
 This concludes the proof of \eqref{eq:good_potential_eq2}.

 Now we pass to the proof of \eqref{eq:good_potential_eq3}.
 Again denoting the event there by $\mathcal{E}$ and noticing that once the CRW closes into a cycle the potential stays constant, we estimate